noha-samir/pet_store/README.md

 first deployment option

-- There are defualt values for the local database in the constants.js file in the project you have to change the database credentials and only these credentials to match yours:
+- There are defualt values for the local database in the .vscode folder in the project you have to change the database credentials and only these credentials to match yours:
                             >>  DATABASE_USER_NAME: "root"
                             >>  DATABASE_PASSWORD: ""